DohyunKang/DohyunKang/README.md

 ### ⚡ Fun fact:
 - I have a keen interest in autonomous driving technology and aim to contribute to the development of smart mobility solutions.
+- I also have interest in Be & Fe programming.
+-
 ### 📝 Portfolio
 - [GitHub](https://github.com/DohyunKang)
 - [Portfolio Website](https://dohyunportfolio.com)